 Molarity uses the final volume of the whole solution.

-That shortcut is for dilution of the same solute when moles are conserved.
-It does not apply if a reaction changes the amount of solute.
+That shortcut is only for diluting the same solute, where moles are conserved.
+It fails if a reaction changes the solute amount.

 Treating Molarity and Molality as Interchangeable

-Change the worked example so the same 0.3000.300 mole of glucose is made up to 1.20 L1.20\ \mathrm{L} instead of 600 mL600\ \mathrm{mL}.
-Recalculate the molarity, then check whether the molality changes under that new setup.
-That is a good way to test whether you really understand which denominator each definition uses.
+Rework the example so the same 0.3000.300 mole of glucose is made up to 1.20 L1.20\ \mathrm{L} instead of 600 mL600\ \mathrm{mL}.
+Recalculate the molarity, then decide whether the molality changes under that new setup.
+The result tells you whether you truly know which denominator each definition uses.

 Need help with a problem?